Charles Hamilton (rapper): 2009: This Perfect Life and release from Interscope

-2010–14: Independent projects
+2010–2014: Independent projects

 On March 25, 2010, Hamilton released his mixtape entitled The Binge Vol. 3: Charles Hamilton's Last Mixtape.
 Although he announced that The Binge Vol. 3 would be his last mixtape, Hamilton, along with fellow rapper B.o.B, released a video trailer to promote the song "Paperboy".
 In the video, B.o.B hinted that the two may be making a mixtape together.
 The single "Paperboy" ended up being released on May 21, 2010, and was produced by Woody.
 Also in March, Hamilton dedicated a song called "Choices (A Wave to Alex)" in honor of a friend who died after getting in the car with a drunk driver.
 Hamilton released a new single called "Gauchos" on May 4, 2010.

 On July 3, 2010, Hamilton released six mixtapes entitled Well This Isn't Awkward (Winner Takes All), Autumn Harvest, Gynophobia, Atlantis and A..., 10 Things I Hate About Me and The L Word II (INcomplete).
 That August, Hamilton released his compilation album originally to be his debut studio album for Interscope Records T.A.F.I.E.T.U (The Album For Interscope Executives To Understand), but due to Interscope's dislike for the tracks "North Pole" and "Laffy Taffy Outro", it was shelved by the label.
 On September 9, 2010, Hamilton released his extended play entitled For Your Locker.

 On September 23, 2011, one day after his discharge from Community Assessment and Treatment Services Rehab, Hamilton released two mixtapes, Gynophobia 2 and C.A.T.S.
 Can.
 Hamilton later publicly released his mixtape What the Hell Is Wrong with You?!; the project was written during his rehabilitation and later recorded following his discharge from rehab on September 22, 2011.
 The next year, Hamilton announced through Twitter hat he was releasing an independent album entitled Ill Doesn't Mean Classic.
 It would include the Eminem produced song "I Don't Care"; it was released as a mixtape on July 7, 2012.
 On July 30, 2012, Hamilton released a collaboration mixtape entitled Cinematic Hallucinations: The Bully And The Pet with rapper S.K.E.
 The Heistman, and later that year, on December 21, 2012, Hamilton released his extended play entitled The Come Down.

 On April 18, 2013, Hamilton's other shelved Interscope debut studio album Substance Abuse was leaked.
 A year later, on April 1, 2014, Hamilton released a collaboration album with rappers Spud Mack and S.K.E.
 Heistman entitled Hip Hop.
-On May 30, 2014, it was announced Hamilton allowed a friend to release his albums My Heart and The Zone though Hamilton would later claim that this was false, My Heart was originally supposed to be released as Charles Hamilton's debut studio album in 2010 while he was signed to NewCo Records but it was shelved by Hamilton.
+On May 30, 2014, it was announced Hamilton had allowed a friend to release his albums My Heart and The Zone, though Hamilton would later claim that this was false.
+My Heart was originally supposed to be released as Hamilton's debut studio album in 2010 while he was signed to NewCo Records but it was later shelved.